fsalv/ClusterWay/README.md

 <br/>

 ## Citation
-If you enjoyed this repository and you want to cite our work, you can refer to the arXiv version of the paper [here](https://doi.org/10.1016/j.compag.2021.106091).
+If you enjoyed this repository and you want to cite our work, you can refer to the arXiv version of the paper [here] (https://doi.org/10.48550/arXiv.2206.11623).

 ```
-BIBTEX
+@article{salvetti2022waypoint,
+  title = {Waypoint Generation in Row-based Crops with Deep Learning and Contrastive Clustering},
+  author = {Salvetti, Francesco and Angarano, Simone and Martini, Mauro and Cerrato, Simone and Chiaberge, Marcello},
+  journal = {arXiv preprint arXiv:2206.11623},
+  year = {2022},
+  }

 ```

 <br/>